If you cannot log into Handshake, this article should outlines the next steps to help you authenticate successfully.

-- If using a hostname there, did you have every IP address associated with that host whitelisted by Handshake?
+- If using a hostname there, did you have every IP address associated with that host unblocked by Handshake?
 Sporadic errors here typically indicates there is an additional/rotating or new IP being used.

-- Did you whitelist BOTH of Handshake's LDAP IP's, or just one?
+- Did you unblock BOTH of Handshake's LDAP IP's, or just one?
 Both are required or you will have sporadic errors like this.
 IP's found HERE.

 If all users:

 - Check your Handshake SSO Preferences, verify that the LDAP bind username and password are correct.